 Companies in this industry operate physical retail establishments that sell items such as clothing, cosmetics, footwear, and home furnishings, typically from registers within individual departments.
 Major companies include Dillard's, JCPenney, Macy's, and Sears (all based in the US), as well as Hudson's Bay Co.
 (Canada), Debenhams and Marks & Spencer (UK), El Corte Ingles (Spain), Galeria Kaufhof (Germany), Galeries Lafayette (France), and Isetan Mitsukoshi (Japan).

 Major products sold include apparel (about 55% of sales) and cosmetics, footwear and appliances (10%, 9%, and 5% of sales, respectively).
 Apparel includes women's, men's, and children's clothing.
 Cosmetics include makeup, skin care, hair care, and fragrances.
 Appliances include refrigerators, stoves, washers, dryers, and dishwashers.
 Companies may also sell kitchenware, bedding, towels, and sheets.
-Services include gift wrapping, delivery, appliance installation, and personal shopping.Buy Now
+Services may include gift wrapping, gift registries, delivery, appliance installation, and personal shopping.Buy Now